-- Make sure that the ground can support the load that the stabiliser leg imposes on the ground. (\) - Make sure that the ground is not undermined. - Use the extra support plates that are large and firm enough for your crane model.
+- Make sure that the ground can support the load that the stabiliser leg imposes on the ground. (\) - · Make sure that the ground is not undermined. - If the ground is not sufficiently compact and resistant, add an extra support plate under the stabiliser legs. - Use the extra support plates that are large and firm enough for your crane model.